101 Ways To Get More Customers Online

 67. Facebook Ads

-Everyone is on Facebook and it isn’t going away anytime soon.
-The true beauty of Facebook though is that you can pinpoint your ads right down to your ideal client meaning that none of your ad spend is wasted on people that aren’t a good fit for your service.
+Everyone is on Facebook, and it isn’t going away anytime soon.
+The true beauty of Facebook, though, is that you can pinpoint your ads right down to your ideal client, meaning that none of your ad spends is wasted on people that aren’t a good fit for your service.

 68. Share Evergreen Content

-It’s likely that you have created content in the past that people would still find valuable and relevant today.
+You have likely created content in the past that people would still find valuable and relevant today.
 By re-sharing it, you can give it new legs and maximise its effectiveness.

 69. Create a Facebook Group